strongloop/strongloop.com2/_posts/2017-05-23-loopback-as-a-service-using-openwhisk.md

 </ol>
 While there are many cloud vendors who are offering FaaS, in this blog we use the IBM BlueMix FaaS offering called OpenWhisk.
 Apache OpenWhisk is an open-source server less compute platform and IBM BlueMix hosts and manages OpenWhisk as a service.See reference [4] for more details.
 From OpenWhisk documentation:

 An OpenWhisk action is a piece of code that performs one specific task.
 An action can be written in the language of your choice.
 You provide your action to OpenWhisk either source code or a Docker image.
 An action performs work when invoked from your code via REST API.
 Actions can also automatically respond to events from BlueMix and third party services using a trigger.
 Let us take a look at how we can architect the multi-tenant LoopBack micro-service using OpenWhisk actions.

 <img class="aligncenter wp-image-29404 size-large" src="{{site.url}}/blog-assets/2017/04/OpenWhisk.png" alt="LoopBack As A Service Using OpenWhisk" width="1030" height="569" />
-The table bellow summarizes the different actions and their purpose./div>
+The table below summarizes the different actions and their purpose.

 <table class="resizable">
   <tbody>
     <tr>